 !archiveteam-core group.
 Make sure you're identified with NickServ.

-Registering the channel is done with:
+- Register the channel with:

 /msg ChanServ REGISTER #example

-And setting the flags is done with:
+- Set the flags with:

 /msg ChanServ FLAGS #example !archiveteam-core +*SF